What are the benefits of private pay?

 I appreciate wanting to get help for a loved one, however this person will need to contact me directly to start therapy.
 Starting therapy is an individual and personal choice.
 I cannot work with family or friends to start another person in therapy.

-If you have concern for the safety of a loved one, please contact the Colorado Crisis Line at 1-844-493-8255 for assistance.
+If you have concern for the safety of a loved one, please contact the national crisis line, 988 for assistance.
 If you believe your loved one's safety is at immediate risk, please contact 911.

 How long does therapy last, and how often do I need to come?